 What makes it somewhat more disturbing is that, unlike in the movies, he is shown a lot more as a good person.
 The series basically shows how you can turn a hero into a villain without mind control, just a slow process that becomes slowly evident as the seasons go on.
 Many of Anakin's dark moments have some form of reasoning behind them (Force strangle Poggle the Lesser...to get the information to stop a zombie worm outbreak, his freakout over Rush Clovis being partially jealously, partially the fact that the last time he was around his wife, she was poisoned, etc.) If Sidious wanted to see someone else as his apprentice (Mace, Obi-Wan, etc), you'd probably see the same process be applied to them.

 Part Crowning Moment Of Awesome as well, Darth Sidious Force choking Count Dooku.
 To put it in perspective, he did this from nearly half-way across the galaxy... through a hologram transmission.
 When you consider that Coruscant in in the Core Worlds (where Sidious usually operates) and Serenno is in the Outer Rim, no place in the galaxy is safe.

 In "Destiny", the idea that Yoda of all people has a Dark Side.

-Then there was Yoda's trial for temptation in that same episode: he saw the temple in ruins with various Jedi slain.
-One of them was a dying Ahsoka Tano, who asks him if she'll still be able to become one with the Force even after being expelled from the Order.
+Then there was Yoda's trial for temptation in that same episode: he saw the temple in ruins with various Jedi slain, including a lingering shot of Petro.
+Then he comes across a dying Ahsoka Tano, who asks him if she'll still be able to become one with the Force even after being expelled from the Order.
 If anything, this shows us he still regrets his part in the Season 5 finale.